 If you’ve hired the right people (and you’ve got the right attitude), your employees will be hungry to learn from you as the team leader.
 By sharing your own career story and the way your career evolved can give employees great insight into learning opportunities they may want to consider or skills they may feel would help them develop.
 Personal stories are a great way to introduce your employees to new possibilities.

 9. Challenge Their Ideas

 Every employee (including you) needs to be able to handle a little heat.
 Whether or not you agree with an employee’s decision in how they went about their work, it’s always a good idea to challenge their thought process.
 No need to be combative.
-But by simply offering a counter opinion that undermines an employee’s decision can uncover potential blind spots in the their thought process.
+But by simply offering a counter opinion that undermines an employee’s decision can help them uncover potential blind spots in their thought process.
 Challenging their ideas is also great training for them because he or she will ultimately encounter someone who really does disagree with their decision, and they will have to defend it.

 10. Document Something To Teach Accountability

 If there is one thing that is particularly hard to teach employees (especially new employees), it is a sense of accountability.
 And it’s often difficult, too, for managers to hold employees accountable because there are so many things going on in your department on any given day.
 Accountability can be taught by documenting things like actions, tasks and due dates and sharing them with the employee.
 Seeing one’s name show up with a due date on the boss’s list will get their attention.
 The key, of course, is that you have to follow-up in a timely manner.

 Follow This Path by Curt Coffman and Gabriel Gonzalez-Molina